akouz/HBus/README.md

     * 3 - nodes with permanent ID
   * Slots - is number of 10ms time slots.
 Device should output its reply in a randomly selected time slot within specified number of slots.
 Number of slots must be in the range [4..63]

- Reply from a Group member to node A
+ Reply from a Group member to Node A